gooddadmike/ifcalendar-js/README.md

 The Gregorian calendar has months of different lengths so every month starts on a different weekday and a month is "about 30 days".
 The IFC fixes this with 13 months of exactly 28 days each.
+Every month starts on Sunday.
+Every month ends on Saturday.

+The IFC is also known as the **Cotsworth Calendar** and the **Eastman Calendar** — named after Moses Cotsworth who proposed it in 1902 and George Eastman of Kodak who famously adopted it for his company's internal calendar from 1928 to 1989.

 ### Bonus Days 🎁